June 7, 2023

 3. NZXT H7 Flow

-NZXT‘s H7 series of cases offered a refreshing redesign that NZXT has needed for quite some time.
-The three SKUs offer different functions at varying price points.
+NZXT’s H7 series of cases offered a refreshing redesign that NZXT has needed for quite some time.
 The H7 Flow in particular showcases NZXT’s signature minimalist look, but with more function, as the front of the case features a mesh design which provides plenty of airflow throughout your build.

 The H7 Flow is perfect for consumers that want a minimalist and sleek chassis to house their components.
-This case is very easy to build in, making it ideal for entry-level builders, and there’s a huge amount of GPU clearance allowing you to install a large graphics card without hindering airflow or cooling.
-Overall, the NZXT H7 Flow is an excellent case that makes building a PC a much easier process with its various usability features.
+This case is very easy to build in, making it ideal for entry-level builders.
+Also, there’s a huge amount of GPU clearance, allowing you to install a large graphics card without hindering airflow.

 Key Specs